arkhn/sqltofhir-vscode/README.md

 # dbtonfhir-vscode

+VSCode snippet package for writing sql queries with dbtonfhir(r) &nbsp;
+&nbsp;
+## dbtonfhir-vscode

+Provides snippets for easily writing the FHIR sql queries with dbtonfhir(r)

+Each snipet corresponds to a general-purpose FHIR datatype or to a dbtonfhir function.
+&nbsp;
+&nbsp;
 ## How to install

 To use the extension, you shall copy it in your `Users/{username}/.vscode/extensions/`, and reload VSCode.
+&nbsp;
+&nbsp;
 ## How to use

 In a sql file, every dbtonfhir command starts with the prefix `fhir`.

+!!!
+ADD VIDEO  :)
+&nbsp;
+&nbsp;
 `fhirbuildobject`:

 ```sql
 json_build_object()
 ```
+&nbsp;
+&nbsp;
 `fhirbuildarray`:

 ```sql
 json_build_array()
 ```
+&nbsp;
+&nbsp;
 `fhirselect`:

 ```sql